A Day On the Homestead – Changing Seasons, Laundry Woes, etc.

 The rest of the day will be focused on inside chores.
 There’s some blog work to be done, and each time the washing machine finishes another load I’ll hang the clean clothes laundry line.
 That goes on most of the rest of the afternoon.

-Supper Time
+East Supper Time Plans

 When it’s time for supper I’ll heat up the now-thawed grilled chicken & corn on the cob along with the last of our leftover pinto beans.

 And a couple of days ago I made some Boiled Eggs Without The Shell in my IP and chopped several of the eggs too and placed them in another jar.
-The two salad dressings are in this plastic box as well as some leaf lettuce.
+The two salad dressings are in this salad box as well as some leaf lettuce.

 I pulled a couple of fresh tomatoes from the garden and chopped them for use in our salads too.
-Homemade supper is on the table in minutes.

-Winding Down
+Winding Down From A Busy Day

 After supper RancherMan & I bring in and fold or hang the rest of our clean laundry.
 And RancherMan brings in our *Retractable Clothesline and stores it back in the cabinet.
 It’s finally time for us to relax.

-Around 8:00 – 8:30 I put on another batch of Instant Pot Yogurt to replace the failed yogurt from yesterday.
-Then it’s time to schnoodle with RancherMan on the couch watching some TV.
+Around 8:00 – 8:30 I put on another batch of Instant Pot Yogurt to replace the failed yogurt from yesterday. (note: This batch turned out just fine)

 About 20 minutes later the IP beeps that the milk has been brought to near boiling.
 So I take the inner liner out of the IP and place it on the grates of the stove to cool.
 Back to schoodling with RancherMan.